How to Prevent Credit Card Fraud

 When credit card fraud occurs, that individual can immediately go through their recent transactions and make a list of any that are suspected fraud.
 They can then contact their bank by phone number or mobile app to dispute any charges.
-In some cases, that person will also be asked to contact the merchant if it was a legitimate business that they provided their credit card to in the past.
-It is also helpful for the individual to pull together a timeline of events so they can report back to the bank when the fraud likely occurred and what surrounding event may have caused it.
+In some cases, that person will also be asked to contact the merchant if it was a legitimate business to which they provided their credit card in the past.
+It is also helpful for the individual to pull together a timeline of events so they can report back to the bank when the fraud likely occurred and what surrounding events may have caused it.

 If businesses find that they are frequently exposed to malicious activity, they can investigate the fraud to see if there are any common denominators, so that they can better predict what types of malicious users will try to attack them in the future and inform their teams on what to look out for.
 However, sometimes carding attacks and chargeback fraud are difficult to identify as they often look similar to regular website transactions.
 To get a better understanding of the activity on their website, they can start by scanning for bots and fake users.